RicardoAlmanzar/ProjectsDocker/README.md

 **Compose enforces reproducibility across a team.**
 Long `docker run` commands with flags are unmanageable at team scale.
 After `DockerCompose` and `NotesApp`, spinning up a full multi-service environment became a one-command operation that anyone can run on any machine.

----

-## How this connects to real work

-I build commercial SaaS products targeting the Dominican Republic and LATAM markets.
-Current projects:

-**GeoPlanner Pro** — Route optimization SaaS for sales and logistics teams (Next.js + Python + Supabase).
-Docker applies directly: containerized deployments, reproducible dev environments, and CI/CD pipelines that don't break between machines.

-**WhatsApp CRM** — Quotation generation and client management for freelancers (Next.js + Supabase).
-Running a Compose-based local development stack that mirrors the production environment.

-These learning projects were the foundation for that.

----

 ## What's next

 - [ ] Kubernetes fundamentals — moving from Compose to k8s for orchestration at scale